JWST ETC Point Spread Functions

 MASKSWB, MASKLWB

 The NIRCam MASKSWB and MASKLWB masks are assumed to have vertical symmetry.
 They are tapered wedges (where MASKSWB tapers toward negative X, and MASKLWB tapers toward positive X), such that each filter has an optimal position along the wedge where a point source is just barely fully obscured.
-Sets of 5 PSFs were generated at the optimal position, positions 1" and 2" on either side of the optimal position, and positions above the bar that are 33%, 66%, and 99% unobscured.
+Sets of 5 PSFs were generated at 1" intervals along the wedge and at those optimal positions, and positions above the bar that are 0%, 3 mas offset, 1%, 10%, 50%, 75%, and 99% of unobscured flux.

 MASK210R, MASK335R, MASK430R